Caetanods/ratematrix/README.md

 **Jun-2017 (v 0.26):** Fix problem with 'plotRatematrix'.
 The ellipse lines had the x and y axes inverted.
 The problem is now fixed.

+**Aug-2017 (v 0.27):** Adds option to control the width of the proposal for sd and mean for each trait independently (see 'help(ratematrixMCMC)').
+Drops option to force the MCMC to use a single rate.
+Fix bug that constrained argument 'w_sd' == 'w_mu'.

 ## Description

 R package for the study of patterns of evolutionary correlation among two or more traits using phylogenetic trees. 'ratematrix' offers a suite of tools to estimate the evolutionary rate matrix (R) incorporating uncertainty in the form of a posterior distribution using Markov-chain Monte Carlo.
 The package allows for quick set-up and run of MCMC chain while also providing tools for users to customize their own MCMC chains.